eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 **Node Name**

 A human readable name for the node.
-This name is the name used to identify the node in the HeadsUp's user interface.
+This name is the name used to identify the node in the HeadsUp user interface.

 **Node Type**